PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - neigh_degree - connectedness number for 2<sup>k</sup> neighborhood grid (i.e. parameter k).
 Integer number, greater or equal to 2.
 Considered for mp_type = 2k_neigh, optional parameter, default value is 2

-- mp_file - name of the file with motion primitives description.
+- mp_file - name of the file with motion primitives description in the format desribed in "Primitive description" section.
 Required parameter for mp_type = custom

 - scale - odd integer number.
 When scale > 1, each cell is divided into scale*scale smaller cells, and the agent is placed in the central cell.
 Optional parameter, default value is 1

 - agent_size - radius of an agent.
 Double value, must be not more than 0.5 / scale (otherwise the cells occupied during the movement are computed incorrectly).
 Optional parameter, default value is 0.5

-- time_resolution - parameter, used to tansform length of the edges to the integer number of timesteps in SIPP with 2<sup>k</sup> neighborhood grid.
+- time_resolution - parameter, used to tansform primitive duration to the integer number of timesteps.
 Time of transition through an edge equals to the product of its length and time_resolution rounded down.
 For example, if time_resolution = 1000, transition to the closest orthogonal neighbour takes 1000 timesteps, and transition to the closest diagonal neighbour takes 1414 timesteps.

 ### Section `options` - definition of the testing parameters.
 Contains following tags:
 - agents_file - common prefix for the input files with agents’ description